hashasnainalibohra123/Courier-Service/Courier Services/README.md

 # Prereqs to run

-Java Version Should be installed into the system
+1. Java Version Should be installed into the system
+2. Docker installed for deployment

 ### Github User
 Add the following service account as a user to the Github org: